1. Who is responsible for data processing?

 The data is stored in the Microsoft Cloud.
 Technical organizational measures are taken to ensure the highest possible level of security for personal data.

-You have the right to obtain information about your personal data processed by us, in particular about the data stored and the purposes for which they are processed (Art.
+You have the right to obtain information about your personal data processed by us, in particular about the stored data and their processing purposes (Art.
 15 DSGVO).
-Furthermore, you have the right to correct incorrect or complete incomplete data (Art.
-16 DSGVO), delete any data that has been processed unlawfully or is no longer required (Art.
-17 DSGVO), restrict processing (Art.
-18 DSGVO), object to processing (Art.
-21 DSGVO) and have the right to data transmission if processing is based on consent or is carried out to implement a contract or with the aid of automated procedures (Art.
+Furthermore, you have a right to correct incorrect or complete incomplete data (Art.
+16 DSGVO), erasure of any data processed unlawfully or no longer required (Art.
+17 DSGVO), restriction of processing (Art.
+18 DSGVO), objection to processing (Art.
+21 DSGVO), as well as a right to data transfer, provided that the processing is based on consent or is carried out for the performance of a contract or with the aid of automated processes (Art.
 20 DSGVO).
-However, these rights cannot be exercised retroactively and may influence the application and selection process.
-In order to exercise your legal rights, you can contact us or our data protection officer at any time using the details given in points 1. and 2.
+However, these rights cannot be exercised retroactively and may have an impact on the application and selection process.
+To exercise your legal rights, you can contact us or our data protection officer at any time using the data mentioned in points 1. and 2.

 10. Right of complaint